Jchristian27/the-life-changing-magic-of-tidying-up-notes/README.md

 #### The moment you start you reset your life
 - When you start tidying, you will be compelled to reset your life.
 As a result, your life will start to change.
-- This is why the task of putting your house in order should be done quickly — it allows your to confront the issues that are really important.
+- This is why the task of putting your house in order should be done quickly — it allows you to confront the issues that are really important.
 - Tidying is just a tool, not the final destination.
 The true goal should be to establish the lifestyle that you want most once your house has been put in order.

 #### Storage experts are hoarders
 - A booby trap lies within the term "storage."